Peebles, Urban Event (SOUL)

 START PERIOD: 10.30am to 12noon.

 START and FINISH will all be within very easy walking distance of Peebles Community Hall.
 DOWNLOAD will be in the Hall.

 Provisional course lengths are given below.
 Note, these are subject to final controlling and could change.
-Please check again the week before the event.
+The final course lengths will be provided in Final Details during week before the event.

 You are welcome to enter any course but to be competetive in the SOUL series you should enter the appropriate course for your age class.